maccyber/dockerhub-webhook/README.md

 Replace ``abc123`` with your secret token.

-docker-hook listens to port 3000.
+docker-hook listens to port 3000 by default.